What is a balustrade or railing

 By fixings are meant the bolts, screws, and anchors etc. that are used to connect the railing or balustrade to the structure.

-Various fixings of railings or balustrade
+Fixings of railings or balustrade

 Picture 6: Various fixings of railings or balustrade